bateskevin/batesbase/_posts/2020-02-19-Set-up-DockerPester-for-your-Project.md

 # Set up DockerPester for your Project

-Check out the Second part of this Post: [How to set up DockerPester for your Project](https://bateskevin.github.io/batesbase/Powershell/2020/02/19/Set-up-DockerPester-for-your-Project.md.md/)

 In the [first Blogpost on DockerPester](https://bateskevin.github.io/batesbase/Powershell/2020/02/19/DockerPester.md/) I talked about how you can run Pester tests in containers with Powershell.
 Short version of that Post:

 1. Install Docker